 To create your business case, consider how many PMO resources you will need for your Windows 10 Upgrade or other Evergreen IT project before adding the required timelines to create this function.
 It is also a great idea to identify how this team will report to the rest of the project team.

-Secondly, your application readiness team is going to be a combination of IT people tasked with the packaging, discovery, and testing of your apps, while non-IT folks will cover the critical business application testing.
-The cost of both of those work streams would need to feed into the business case.
+Secondly, your application readiness team will consist of IT people tasked with packaging, discovery, and testing your apps, while non-IT folks will cover critical business application testing.
+The cost of both work streams would need to feed into the business case.

 In addition, you will need to identify the current hardware lifecycle to ascertain which can have an in-place upgrade and which, if any, you might have to wipe and load or replace and when.
-If most of your hardware inventory is due for a replacement, it might be worth it to keep your replacement cycle synchronized with your Windows 10 upgrade cycle.
+If most of your hardware inventory is due for a replacement, keeping your replacement cycle synchronized with your Windows 10 upgrade cycle might be worth it.

-Once you put a time frame and some resource numbers around this, this assessment will allow you to get a better understanding of your expected in-scope workload.
+Once you establish a time frame and some resource numbers, this assessment will help you better understand your expected in-scope workload.

 Deployment Logistics